yafeng/SpliceVista/Readme.txt

 --method options are median, mean.
 output: heavy_pepdata.txt

-Use the same prefix in previous step to group PSMs into peptides, the ratio of peptide is the mean of all the peptides PSM's relative ratios, standard deviation is calculated.
+Use the same prefix in previous step to group PSMs into peptides, if mean is used as method, the ratio of peptide is the mean of all the peptides PSM's relative ratios, standard deviation is calculated.
+If median is used as method, the ratio of peptide is the median of all the peptides PSM's relative ratios, median absolute deviation is calculated.
 Before clusterpeptide.py is used, all peptides will be assigned to cluster 0.

 Step4: Download data from EVDB and GenBank - download.py (You can skip this and download HUMAN splice variant database (EVDB) files directly from the following link: https://www.dropbox.com/sh/q8vo542udkdbdwl/7SYS9HF3O8.
 After that, copy and replace the three files in SpliceVista directory)